leomer21/simple-product-laravel-react-boilerplate/README.md

 ### Testing
 - Ensure that both backend and frontend are running simultaneously.
-- Navigate to http://localhost:3000 to view the product listing page.
+- Navigate to http://localhost:5173 to view the product listing page.
 - Type in the search bar to filter products dynamically.

 ## Future Improvements
 - Debounced Search: Add debounce functionality to optimize search queries.
-- Pagination: Implement pagination for larger product sets.
 - Error Handling: Enhance error handling on both frontend and backend for better user experience.

 ## Contributing